by Natalie Schlueter

 Devices can be heavy, clunky, and hard to carry for children.
 These devices can often be dropped or mishandled, leading to costly damage.
-Having a solution where students can easily transport up to 5 devices to a desk space provides for less breakage and eases tech breakage stress.
+Our CUBE Transport® Cart with Caddies can safely store, charge and quickly distribute up to 30 devices.
+Students can transport up to 5 devices to their desks with a device Caddy.

-Using a device Caddy with a spill-proof design and heavily padded interiors creates a safe way for devices to fall if dropped in the Caddy.
+Using a the Bretford Caddy with a spill-proof design and heavily padded interiors creates a safe way for devices to fall if dropped in the Caddy.

 Charging carts can be beneficial when used properly, but there can be some major risks to young students when in close contact with a durable, all-steel solution.
 There can be many pinch-points with heavy equipment that could cause a safety hazard.

 Bretford takes student safety to heart and has designed a CUBE Toploader® Cart with Caddies to provide the best safety to students.
 Protecting students while they find their devices is most important in a classroom environment and utilizing a cart that was made with the student in mind is the best way to protect them.

 The CUBE Toploader® Cart with Caddies provides some of the best safety features:

 Soft-Close Lid: designed and produced with gas struts to safely open and close the cart with students nearby

 Rounded Corners: Rounded top corners of the cart provide extra safety for small children when near or around the cart

 Single Entry, Single Lid: With a single, wide entry point and a single door that opens up and down, not only are you saving space in the classroom with the smallest footprint door, but also providing students the space they need to crowd the cart without being in harm’s way of pinch-points